Compliance Training 101

 How do we define compliance training?

+What is compliance training?
 When the business world says “compliance training,” what they generally mean is a program that highlights the organization’s policies, procedures, and ethics in an effort to prevent and detect problems that may result in a violation of laws or regulations.
 It also sets employee expectations for behavior and helps ensure that work operations run smoothly and appropriately.

 At AllenComm, we like to take the definition a step further.
 We believe that compliance training represents a balance between legal regulations and company culture.
 In fact, when done right, compliance and culture should complement each other, helping employees understand how and why company policies and procedures apply to them personally.